mixpanel/docs/Other Bits/Cohort Syncs/apptimize-integration.md

 ## Enable the Integration

-Follow these steps to enable the integration with Appcues:
+Follow these steps to enable the integration with Apptimize:

 1. Select **Integrations** under the **Data Management** tab in the top navigation bar of Mixpanel.